 Dr. Nick Riviera, aka "Dr. Nick" on The Simpsons.
 Not truly evil, but clearly missing a few marbles, something his patients often suffer as a result of.
 He actually went to medical school (proven by a flashback) but it isn't known if he actually graduated, and while he practices medicine, he uses controversial and often illegal methods.
-To give some examples, in one episode a hospital review board review board brings up the accusations against him which include performing surgery with a knife and fork from a seafood restaurant and misuse of cadavers (he had put them in his car in order to use the carpool lane and get to work quicker).
-In another episode, he is asked to talk to the coroner, and he say, "Ugh, the coroner.
-I'm so sick of that guy!" suggesting his patients get sent to him rather often.
+To give some examples, in one episode a hospital review board brings up the accusations against him which include performing surgery with a knife and fork from a seafood restaurant and misuse of cadavers (he had put them in his car in order to use the carpool lane and get to work quicker).
+In another episode, he is asked to talk to the coroner, and he says, "Ugh, the coroner.
+I'm so sick of that guy!" suggesting his patients get sent there rather often.
 (Ironically, this is the episode where Nick does Homer's double bypass surgery, and Nick actually does it right, but Lisa helps him a little.)

 South Park: Professor Chaos: Evil, but harmless.
 Not actually a professor, but rather Butters wearing tinfoil.